-The board encourages the use of pilot projects before any new instructional technique is implemented on a district-wide basis.
+The board supports the use of pilot projects before any new instructional technique is implemented on a district-wide basis.

-For the purpose of this policy, pilot project means any research or experimentation program or project designed to explore or develop new, unproven teaching methods or techniques.
-All instructional materials, including teachers' manuals, films, tapes or any other supplementary instructional material which will be used in connection with a pilot project shall be available for inspection by parents or guardians of the students engaged in the program or project.
+Pilot project means any research or experimentation program or project designed to explore or develop new, unproven teaching methods or techniques.
+All instructional materials, including teachers' manuals, audio/visual materials or any other supplementary instructional material to be used in connection with a pilot project shall be available for inspection by parents or guardians of students engaged in the program or project.